 Leases in Poland are most commonly signed for 12 months, or sometimes longer.
-Before signing, expats should be very sure of their length of stay as there may not be a way to break the lease if they suddenly need to leave the country.
+Before signing, expats should be very sure of the length of their stay as they may not be able to break the lease if they need to leave the country suddenly.

-If the landlord presents a Polish lease, ask for an English translation and be sure to read it through thoroughly.
+If the landlord presents a Polish lease, it is strongly recommended to ask for an English translation, and be sure to read it carefully.

 Utilities such as electricity, water and gas are not usually included in rental prices in Poland.
 To avoid later disputes, expats should always ensure that they have full clarity with their landlord on this matter.
 It should also be stipulated in the lease.